flavjoxhelollari/flavjoxhelollari/README.md

 - 👋 Hi, I’m @flavjoxhelollari
-- 👀 I’m interested in Data Science and AI
+- 👀 I’m interested in Deep Learning
-- 🌱 I’m currently studying Deep Learning
 - 📫 How to reach me mailto: flavjo.xhelollari@gmail.com
 <!---
 flavjoxhelollari/flavjoxhelollari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.